 Vita

-Julia Sánchez-Dorado is a philosopher and historian of science whose work explores how scientific models, especially in the Earth sciences, contribute to our understanding of complex phenomena.
+Julia Sánchez-Dorado is a philosopher and historian of science whose work explores how scientific models, especially in the Earth sciences, contribute to our understanding of complex phenomena while informing policymaking.
 Her research interests also include the problems of representation, creativity, and abstraction in science and art.

 Julia received her PhD in History and Philosophy of Science from University College London in 2019.
-She then became an Alexander von Humboldt Postdoctoral Fellow at the Technical University of Berlin (2020–22), and was also a visiting postdoctoral researcher at the Max Planck Institute for the History of Science in Berlin (2020), the University of Vienna (2022), and the Smithsonian Institution in D.C.
+She then became an Alexander von Humboldt Postdoctoral Fellow at the Technical University of Berlin (2020–22) and a ‘Talent Postdoc’ researcher at the University of Sevilla, Spain (2022-2025).
+She has also been a visiting fellow at the Max Planck Institute for the History of Science in Berlin (2020), the University of Vienna (2022), and the Smithsonian Institution in D.C.
 (2023).

 ICI Project 2022-24